Best branding agencies for funded startups in 2026

 "Who specifically will work on our project?"
 If they can't name the people, the people haven't been assigned yet.
 That usually means juniors.

 "What does your timeline look like, and what can cause it to slip?"
 Good studios know their own bottlenecks.
 Great ones will tell you the common client-side delays too.
+If you're raising, say so on this call and ask whether they can land before the round.

 "Can you show me work in our sector?"
 Not adjacent.
 Not "similar."
 Your actual sector.
 If they haven't done it, that's not disqualifying, but it changes the timeline and the risk.